andycranston/ghpush/README.md

 you can be prompted for your github username and password.

-What the `ghpush` script does is automate this by supplying the github username and github password.
+What the `ghpush` expect script does is automate this by supplying the github username and github password.

 The github username is extracted from the $HOME/.gitconfig file.